grafov/kiwi/README.md

 Key feature of `kiwi` logger is dynamic filtering of incoming records.
 Instead of checking severety level for decide about pass or not the record to the output, `kiwi` passes all records to *all* the outputs (they called *sinks* in `kiwi` terminology).
-But before actual writing each record filtered.
+But before actual writing each record checked with a set of filters.
 Each sink has its own filter set.
 It takes into account record keys, values, ranges of values.
 So each sink decides pass the record to a writer or filter it out.
 Also any pairs in the record may be hidden: so different sinks may display different parts of the same record.